Australian Churches Refugee Taskforce (ACRT)

 For more information about Welcoming Congregations, please visit: https://www.uua.org/lgbtq/welcoming/program

 Community demonstrations and vigils in support of human rights for refugees were supported by Unitarians, with our representation at such events ranging from five to sixteen people.
 T-shirts, placards and a banner with the UU social justice message 'Standing on the Side of Love' were on display at most of these events.
 Within days of one of these events, which was replicated nationally, the Australian Government announced that it was almost doubling Australia’s refugee intake for the year.
 It has been reported that in arriving at this decision, three Ministers in Cabinet pointed to those vigils as evidence that the community wanted to do more.

-A petition written by Daphne Treloar and circulated among members in May was sent to the Australian Prime Minister calling on his government to recognise the inherent worth and dignity of every human being and adjust his government’s asylum seeker policies accordingly.
-In summer our Meeting House displayed the refugee portrait exhibition coordinated by Kirsty Treloar, which many individuals and the Committee of Management had supported financially the year before.
-Later in the year these portraits were displayed by the City of Adelaide as large banners flying from light posts through the centre of the city to mark Refugee Week.
+A petition written by Daphne Treloar and circulated among members in 2015 was sent to the Australian Prime Minister calling on his government to recognise the inherent worth and dignity of every human being and adjust his government’s asylum seeker policies accordingly.
+Our Meeting House displayed the refugee portrait exhibition coordinated by Kirsty Treloar, which many individuals and the Committee of Management had supported financially the year before.
+Later in the same year, these portraits were displayed by the City of Adelaide as large banners flying from light posts through the centre of the city to mark Refugee Week.